iCHAIT/moviemon/README.md

 * Valid JSON not getting written into file, currently using hacks by explicitly writing `[`, `]` and truncating a comma at last.

 * If length of movie title is > 10 then table gets fucked up.

+* Runtime column not getting sorted (just considers the first number for sorting)